Using Big Data to Better Serve Customers, Donors and Prospects

 Clustering Algorithms offer the opportunity to create broad behavioral segments.
 Examples are animal lovers, people who enjoy traveling by RV, or people who buy only local farmer produce.
 These clusters bring together large numbers of customers who may be different in other ways, but who may have similar beliefs or tastes.
 Quite often, retail stores will use this kind of segment information to create decors.
 Marketers can also use it for product groupings, or in-store departments targeting this segment.
 They use this technique for cross-selling products.
 For nonprofits, this kind of segmentation offers obvious opportunities to identify like-minded individuals.
 These individuals may believe in the non-profit's mission.
 But they may not have had the chance to learn about the organization.
 Here's another use: translate these segments into keywords.
 Then, use the keywords to improve online advertising yields and organic search.

 Propensity models are predictive models.
-These models bring together an extensive line of attributes which are predictive of buying or giving behaviors.
+These models bring together an extensive line of attributes that are predictive of buying or giving behaviors.
 For example, Scottish Terrier owners who live in urban environments may be more likely to donate to specific animal-related causes.
 Sometimes wacky, these predictive models have become a keystone analytic of direct-mail organizations.
 More recently, online marketers study clickstream data to try to identify when people are ready to engage in a valuable activity.
-For example, they may be prepared to make a significant purchase or perhaps, donation.
+For example, they may be prepared to make a significant purchase or, perhaps, donation.
 In a world where constant marketing noise is the norm and in which client acquisition costs are soaring, these models can move the numbers.
 They do this by predicting who will buy or donate so that we can give them a nudge at that golden moment.

 Collaborative Filtering is a way of taking data about existing customers and applying the data to prospective ones.
 Often called a "look-alike model," companies can use these models on the Internet to find new customers.
 Facebook does this with its lookalike audience feature discussed above.
 Amazon applies this technique with the "customers who bought this item also bought."[v]
 The method is also used by entertainment media companies.
 TiVo Suggestions.
 Netflix, Yahoo!, and Apple's Genius also reportedly use it to make their decisions.[vi]